-The “Dark Knight” trilogy helped make Christopher Nolan a household name — and a fanboy hero — but it was “Inception,” the multi-layered mindtrip released in between the second and third Batman movies, that made Nolan an Oscar-nominated director.
+The “Dark Knight” trilogy helped make Christopher Nolan a household name — and a fanboy hero — but it was “Inception,” the multi-layered mind trip released in between the second and third Batman movies, that earned him two Oscar nominations, for writing and producing.
 It was a big, complicated and gorgeous territory that he looks to revisit — and transcend — with “Interstellar.”
-A spiritual descendant of Kubrick's “2001,” the film stars two recent Oscar winners in Matthew McConaughey and Anne Hathaway (with Michael Caine and Jessica Chastain in none-too-shabby supporting company).
+A spiritual descendant of Kubrick’s “2001,” the film stars two recent Oscar winners in Matthew McConaughey and Anne Hathaway (with Michael Caine and Jessica Chastain in none-too-shabby supporting company).

 The potential billion dollar question: Will that translate to box office success?
 Well, the mind-bending “Inception” opened to $62 million in 2011, and last year’s space epic, “Gravity,” made $55.7 million in its first weekend in the U.S. en route to $716 million worldwide and a Best Director Oscar for Alfonso Cuaron.
 Simply put, audiences are not afraid of sci-fi now and neither are Oscar voters, so don’t bet against Nolan.